 The Empowered Buyer has unleashed a range of new productivity challenges.
 Sales cycles have become longer and more complex than ever before.
-This becomes painfully clear in the declining number of sales reps still making quota: only an alarming 57,1% according to CSO Insights.
-One of the major productivity challenges we see, is complexity in the sales conversation.
+This becomes painfully clear in the declining number of sales reps still making quota: only an alarming 50% according to CSO Insights.
+One of the major productivity challenges we see, is conversation complexity.

 Now let’s have a closer look at conversation complexity.
 Imagine you are a multi-product B2B company and John, one of your sales guys:

 - needs insights into each vertical; think of typical challenges, objections and competitive arena’s